jeknom/chess-replay/README.md

 A react app to replay through a game of chess step by step.

+## Demo

+- Check out the live demo: [https://chess-replay.herokuapp.com/](https://chess-replay.herokuapp.com/)

 ## Note

 - This was built without templates such as create-react-app
 - Supports unconventional grid sizes
-- Non-standard chess pieces can be used (For visualization set the piece `type` property to your desired string or character)
+- Non-standard chess pieces can be used (for visualization set the piece `type` property to your desired string or character)

 ## Possible improvements